 • • • •

-STEPHEN SCHAFER ©2023
+STEPHEN SCHAFER ©2024

-IS FILM STILL REQUIRED IN 2023?
+IS FILM STILL REQUIRED IN 2024?

-Yes, large format, black and white film is still the only media that meets the photography guidelines for inclusion into the HABS, HAER and HALS (H3) collections.
+Yes, large format, black and white film is still the only media that meets the Secretary of the Interior's Guidelines and the photography guidelines for the HABS, HAER and HALS (H3) program.

-Photographs from digital cameras (known as BORN-DIGITAL PHOTOGRAPHS) do not yet meet the Secretary of the Interior’s Standards for Architectural, Engineering and Landscape Documentation.
-The issue isn't sufficient resolution or megapixels, there are complex issues including data delivery, long-term storage and data manipulation that are still being considered by NPS and the LoC.
-Born-digital is coming, but currently analog large format photography is the only way to meet the Secretary of the Interior's Documentation Standards.
+Photographs from digital cameras (known as BORN-DIGITAL) do not yet meet the Secretary of the Interior’s Standards which require large format film.
+The issue isn't sufficient megapixels, there are complex issues including data transmittal, digital asset management of the files, file format archivability, compression, color bit-depth, and perspective correction and data manipulation guidelines that need to be established.
+Born-digital parameters are currently being codified by NPS and the LoC.

 BLACK AND WHITE… WHY NOT COLOR?

-All three programs, HABS/HAER/HALS (H3), require photographs be taken on black & white film.
-The technical requirement is silver-halide on a polyester base (similar to Ilford HP-5 or Kodak Tri-X).
-This film, if properly washed, is considered archival and resists fading resulting in a predicted Life Expectancy of 500 years (LE500) or more under proper storage conditions.
+If properly washed, this film is considered archival and resists fading resulting in a predicted Life Expectancy of 500 years (LE500) or more under proper storage conditions.
 Color film uses dyes and does not meet the LE500 requirement.
 Some resources that have colorful character defining features and many HALS landscape documentations may require both black and white and duplicate views on color transparency film.
 Additionally color digital images of the resource are often included in the field-notes (field notes are not required to meet the LE500 standard).

 WHAT DOES LARGE FORMAT REFER TO?